swaptacular/swpt_accounts/README.md

 # (default 2).
 All outgoing Swaptacular Messaging Protocol messages
 # are first recorded in the PostgreSQL database, and then are
 # "fulshed" to the RabbitMQ message broker.
 The specal value "stop"
-# disables message flushing althogether.
+# disables collective message flushing althogether.
 FLUSH_ALL_WAIT=1.5

 # The processing of each transfer consists of several stages.
 The